evilgooby/evilgooby/README.md

-- 👋 Hi, I’m Danila С++ and GO developer
+- 👋 Hi, I’m Danila golang developer
 - 💞️ I'm looking for cooperation in interesting projects
 - 📫 How to reach me telegram: @evilgooby
 - ⚡ Fun fact: I'm a fisherman